 - Baltimore Washington Medical Center

-- Failing to timely and properly examine plaintiff
+- Failing to timely and properly examine the plaintiff

 - Failing to take a complete medical history